isomerpages/moe-meridiansec/_student-information/2025 Sec 1 Registration/2025 Sec 1 Registration.md

 More details on procurement and costing will be provided during the Secondary 1 Parent Engagement Session and PG on <strong>8 January 2025</strong>.</p>
 <h4><strong>11.&nbsp; Student Handbook</strong></h4>
-<p>The student handbook contains many useful information that a new student
+<p>The <a href="/student-information/e-student-handbook-and-school-letter/" rel="noopener nofollow" target="_blank">student handbook</a> contains
-will need to know.&nbsp; Please spend some time to read the student handbook so that you know what to expect when you join us.</p>
+many useful information that a new student will need to know.&nbsp; Please spend some time to read the student handbook so that you know what to expect when you join us.</p>
 <p></p>
 <p>We look forward to meeting you when school reopens in 2025.</p>
 <p>&nbsp;</p>